 4. Arab Anti-Semitism and Islam

-Islam was founded on the visions of an Arab, Mohammed.
-The visions were written down and were eventually compiled into the Islamic holy book, the Qur'an.
-In light of the prophecies that [Ishmael's] hand shall be against every man, . . . and he shall dwell over against all his brethren (Genesis 16:12, ASV), and that the enmity of the Edomites toward Israel is an everlasting enmity (Ezekiel 35:5), it flows naturally that the Qur'an encourages anti-Semitic sentiment and violence.
-Some examples:
+Islam was founded on the visions of an Arab, Mohammed, and were written down and eventually compiled into the Islamic holy book, the Qur'an.
+In light of the prophecies that [Ishmael's] hand shall be against every man, . . . and he shall dwell over against all his brethren (Genesis 16:12, ASV), and that the enmity of the Edomites toward Israel is an everlasting enmity (Ezekiel 35:5), it flows naturally that the Qur'an encourages anti-Semitic sentiment and violence, and so it does:

 The first clause of the statement is consistent with the fact that most Arabs believe that Ishmael was the covenant son of Abraham, not Isaac.

 "This Hadith11 of the Prophet Mohammad appeared in Egyptian publications in the 1930s and 1940s: The resurrection of the dead will not come until the Muslims will war with the Jews and the Muslims will kill them; ... the trees and rocks will say, 'O Muslim, O Abdullah12, here is a Jew behind me, come and kill him.'"13